letsencrypt/website/content/en/docs/rate-limits.md

 issued for your registered domain by [searching on crt.sh](https://crt.sh), which uses the public [Certificate Transparency](https://www.certificate-transparency.org) logs.

-Revoking certificates does not reset rate limits, because the resources involved in issuing the certificates have already been used.

 If you are a large hosting provider or organization working on a Let's Encrypt integration, we have a [rate limiting